Hulu “Missing Error JSON Structure” Problem: What It Means and How to Solve It

 How to Fix It If You’re Using a VPN

 VPNs and the JSON Error: Are They Connected?
 Yes.
-VPNs are a significant but overlooked cause of the “missing error JSON structure” problem.
-Here is a step-by-step VPN fix:
+VPNs are a significant but overlooked cause of the “missing error JSON structure” problem due to IP blacklisting or token payload mismatches.
+Here is how to resolve it:

-Temporarily turn off the VPN and try loading Hulu.
-If the error disappears, the VPN was the root cause.
+Temporarily turn off your current VPN and try loading Hulu.
+If the error disappears, your previous provider’s IP was flagged.

 Streaming Hulu while abroad or behind a restricted network can be a frustrating experience.
 Whether you’re traveling outside the U.S., living overseas, or trying to bypass throttling from your local ISP, chances are you’ve encountered playback errors, buffering issues, or—increasingly—cryptic errors like “missing error JSON structure.”